- Sphere Engine overview

 The Containers module consists of:

-- (coming soon!)
-Workspace - a full-fledged development environment that can be embedded in your website,
+- Workspace - a full-fledged development environment that can be embedded in your website,

 - RESTful API - programming interface for running your end-users' source code and receiving the execution results,